 Olive oil helps prevent the cognitive decline associated with aging in all species, so be sure to serve it to senior dogs at least once daily, to keep their minds beautiful and cloud-free.
 This is especially important if your dog is a super-smartie, such as a Border Collie, Poodle, or Mensa mutt.

-There’s more to olive oil than mere substance -- it’s a style statement, too!
-Long used to beautify human hair and skin, olive oil can do the same for canines.
+There’s more to olive oil than mere substance — it’s a style statement, too!
+Long used to beautify human hair and skin, olive oil for dogs can do the same.
 Condition your dog’s coat from the inside out with a daily serving, which helps to impart moisture and gleam to even the driest, dullest fur.